hannako/CV/README.md

 I have made shows (i.e. scripted, directed and edited) to extremely tight deadlines, on varied complex topics; from quantum computers to teleportation (it's a thing).
 I have a well-honed ability to read, absorb and get up to speed with advanced topics fast.
 I am a quick and enthusiastic learner.

 ###Attention to Detail
 I've discovered I enjoy refactoring and debugging code almost as much as I once enjoyed fact checking.
-I have consulted on a number of factual science programmes, and recently oversaw a flagship 45 episode series for the BBC2.
+I have consulted on a number of factual science programmes, and recently oversaw a flagship 45 episode series for BBC2.
 I am methodical and meticulous in my approach, a skill I have found central to creating robust applications.

 ###Languages | Frameworks | Databases
 Ruby, Javascript, HTML, CSS, Rails, SQL, ORMs: datamapper and activerecord